postcss/postcss/README.md

 (Note that this is not *the* way to use PostCSS: this is just one possible feature set enabled by the plugins listed above.)

-Twitter account for articles, releases and new plugins: [@postcss].
+Twitter account for articles, releases, and new plugins: [@postcss].
 Weibo account: [postcss].

 <a href="https://evilmartians.com/?utm_source=postcss">